PseudoDevs/IamGhost/abmd9.md

-Last updated: 2024-04-12 06:29:11
+Last updated: 2024-04-12 06:29:44
-Random Quote: The legacy of that shield is... complicated. - Sam Wilson
+Random Quote: You don't get to blame your problems on anyone but yourself. - Allison Hargreeves